Table of Contents

 For updated information on licensure requirements and fees, please visit the Arizona State Board of Nursing website.

-Since Arizona is part of the Nurse Licensure Compact (NLC), you will not need an Arizona nursing license to practice travel nursing in this state if you have a valid license for another Compact state.
+Arizona is part of the Nurse Licensure Compact (NLC), so you will not need an Arizona nursing license to practice travel nursing in this state if you have a valid license for another Compact state.

-If you don’t have a nursing license in a compact state, you’ll need to apply for a license.
-As a travel nurse, one of your best options for obtaining a license to practice nursing in Arizona is to apply for a 48-hour emergency temporary license.
-This type of license is valid for six months, which is more than sufficient for most travel nurses.
+Travel nurses practicing in Arizona have one quick-solution option for obtaining a license to practice by applying for a 48-hour emergency temporary license.
+This type of license is valid for six months, which is more than sufficient to cover many travel nurse contracts.

 Here are the following requirements needed to obtain this license: